 05-309 Law for Management

-first cycle professional higher education study programme Management
+first cycle professional study programme (Bachelor degree) Management

 Course Supervisor: Assist.
 Prof. Katarina Krapež